Swift Student Challenge 2025 Terms and Conditions

 • charges or reimbursement for alternate lodging or assistance in finding alternate lodging if you are asked to leave the lodging venue due to violating policy.

-For Distinguished Winners who are minors at the time of the visit to Apple Park, Apple will also pay for travel and lodging for one (1) accompanying parent or guardian.
+For Distinguished Winners who are minors at the time of the visit to Apple, Apple will also pay for travel and lodging for one (1) accompanying parent or guardian.

 Apple is not responsible for any expenses other than those specified in this policy.
-Transportation between the airport, the lodging venue, Apple Park, or any other locations related to the Distinguished Winner Event will not be provided by Apple.
-Any other travel expenses are not reimbursable by Apple and are the sole responsibility of the recipient.
+Transportation between the airport, the lodging venue, Apple, or any other locations related to the Distinguished Winner Event will not be provided by Apple.
+Travel expenses are not reimbursable by Apple and are the sole responsibility of the recipient.

 General Terms